MicrosoftDocs/winrt-api/windows.ai.machinelearning.preview/imagevariabledescriptorpreview_bitmappixelformat.md

 # Windows.AI.MachineLearning.Preview.ImageVariableDescriptorPreview.BitmapPixelFormat

 ## -description
-Gets the expected format of the image data.
+Gets the pixel format of the image.

 ## -property-value
-The expected format.
+Pixel format of the image.

 ## -remarks

 ## -see-also

 ## -examples

+public void Evaluator(LearningModelPreview model)
+{
+	// Retrieve the first input feature which is an image ILearningModelVariableDescriptorPreview inputImageFeatureDescription = model.Description.InputFeatures.FirstOrDefault(feature=>feature.ModelFeatureKind == LearningModelFeatureKindPreview.Image);

+    ImageVariableDescriptorPreview imageDescriptor = (ImageVariableDescriptorPreview)inputImageFeatureDescription;

+	// Ensure the input feature is of the format RGBA8 if (imageDescriptor.BitmapPixelFormat != BitmapPixelFormat.Rgba8)
+    {
+        throw new Exception("Invalid image format");
+    }

+ }